|Type of tour:||Self-guided|

 Bikes available to rent on this tour (reserved in advance at the time of booking):

-Hybrid bikes come equipped with the following at no extra cost:
+Bikes come equipped with the following at no extra cost:

 The bikes are equipped with flat pedals.
 You may bring your own pedals if desired.

 Tour saddles are included, but you may bring your own seat.
-Please make sure your seat has a universal seat post so that it will fit on the rental bike.

-Helmet rental is not available on this tour.
+Helmets are available on this tour.
 For safety and hygiene purposes, we recommend that you bring your own helmet.

 The island is not flat.
 Terrain is undulating and at times flat.
 One short but steep climb on Day 7.
 Distances are not excessive, and 2 rest days are included where you can decide whether or not to cycle.